jvalderrama/etcd-client-books/README.md

 the `prefix Books` it means `keys` in etcd cluster like `Booksxxxxxxx` for any specific `event`, it means`CREATE, UPDATE and DELETE` events too.

-So for our **mgnl instance sample** or even other microservice in charge of this it will be:
+So for our **mgnl instance emulation** or even other microservice in charge of this it will be:

 ```
 var watch = kvClient.watch(bs("Books")).asPrefix().start(observer);